 Jana: … this would be a good place to say this is not what cancer would look like

-VetLive: It would be rare for it to have anything to do with neoplasia–very rare.
-There are some rare reports, but even then, they usually have a mass that you can see, feel, etc. With that said, it is still possible.
-Not trying to scare you, I just believe in full disclosure.
+Veterinarian: It would be rare for it to have anything to do with neoplasia–scarce.
+There are some rare reports, but even then, they usually have a mass that you can see, feel, etc. So with that said, it is still possible.
+Not trying to scare you.
+I just believe in full disclosure.

 There were several other things we discussed.

-It kind of didn’t make sense to either of us that something systemic would affect a single leg.
-Also talked about the possibility of tick-borne disease, but Jasmine was tested not too long ago and everything was negative.
+It didn’t make sense to either of us that something systemic would affect a single leg.
+Also talked about the possibility of tick-borne disease, but Jasmine was tested not too long ago, and everything was negative.

-VetLive: I am glad she didn’t get lyme.
-One would think that systemic causes wouldn’t cause isolated edema but the body doesn’t always make sense to us.
+Veterinarian: I am glad she didn’t get Lyme.
+One would think that systemic causes wouldn’t cause isolated edema, but the body doesn’t always make sense.

-Considering the whole picture, as in the whole realm of veterinary medicine, this is so mild right, it could even be possible that it would be very rare for most pet parents to detect it at this point.
-I would consider it possible that it the edema is showing up in this leg first, and I wouldn’t rule out that other body parts would follow.
+Considering the whole picture, as in the whole realm of veterinary medicine, this is so mild, right.
+It could even be possible that it would be very rare for most pet parents to detect it at this point.
+I would consider it possible that the edema shows up in this leg first, and I wouldn’t rule out that other body parts would follow.
 When symptoms or diseases are caught early, we know less about how they will progress.
-I certainly don’t mean to say that I think this is likely, I just think it is best to keep an open mind, especially in something as difficult to diagnose as edema.
+I certainly don’t mean to say that I think this is likely.
+I just think it is best to keep an open mind, especially in something as difficult to diagnose as edema.